-Perhaps the most important part of a solid cyber security policy in a healthcare organization is the training of employees.
-A security-conscious health administrator will implement ongoing security training for employees to ensure that the IT department’s security measures aren’t compromised by employee error.
+Perhaps the most important part of a solid cybersecurity policy in a healthcare organization is the training of employees.
+A security-conscious health administrator will implement ongoing security training for employees to ensure that the IT department’s security measures aren’t compromised by human error.

-The basic elements to a good cyber security training program for a healthcare organization are covered by medical data security expert Amit Kulkarni’s HealthITOutcomes.com article, “Why HIPAA Compliance Does Not Equal Data Security.”
+The basic elements of a good cybersecurity training program for a healthcare organization are covered by medical data security expert Amit Kulkarni’s HealthITOutcomes.com article, “Why HIPAA Compliance Does Not Equal Data Security.”
 Kulkarni’s suggested training topics include:

-• Logging into systems only from secured networks and devices.
+- Logging into systems or transmitting sensitive data only from secured networks and devices.